ionixjunior/Contenido-Eventos/Talleres/Azure/README.md

 #### GetAttendees Method

-We are now set to create a method named **GetAttendees** which will retrieve the ateendee data from the internet.
+We are now set to create a method named **GetAttendees** which will retrieve the attendee data from the internet.
 We will first implement this with a simply HTTP request, but later update it to grab and sync the data from Azure!

 First, create a method called **GetAttendees** which is of type *async Task* (it is a Task because it is using Async methods):